AchrafKassioui/Learning-SpriteKit/README.md

 > [!TIP]
 >
 > *24 December 2024*: this issue is resolved.
-See note "Scale Physics with the Camera".
+See note "Scaling Physics".

 I have been exploring many aspects of physics in SpriteKit.
 My project is based on physics, and I need to understand how SpriteKit simulation engine works and what are its limitations.